Last Updated on

 - has sudden bursts of excitement

 An ideal amount of feedings is between 8-12 feeds a day, each lasting 30-40 minutes.
-However, this number may differ for each baby, based on growth spurts, metabolism, etc. Let your baby feed until he/she is satisfied, which happens when the baby automatically let’s go, rather than limiting sessions.
-As long as your baby is healthy and not hungry, your’e feeding him/her enough.
+However, this number may differ for each baby, based on growth spurts, metabolism, etc. Let your baby feed until he is satisfied, which happens when the baby automatically let’s go, rather than limiting sessions.
+As long as your baby is healthy and not hungry, you’re feeding him enough.

 Precautionary measures taken before and during feeding can avoid choking in babies, while they are being nursed.